plenaryapp/awesome-rss-feeds/README.md

 ## Motivation

 Using Plenary, we are trying to solve discovability of RSS feeds for first time users.
 Local News and recommended categories are some of the ways we are planning to handle it.
-You can learn more about it here - https://www.reddit.com/r/Plenary/comments/oc24r9/solving_discoverability_of_rss_feed_for_new_users/
+[You can learn more about it here](https://www.reddit.com/r/Plenary/comments/oc24r9/solving_discoverability_of_rss_feed_for_new_users/)

 ## Directory